finmango/research/README.md

 **So here you are.
 When in doubt, as they say, read the (ahem) manual. :)**

 ## Who we are
-Tony Ramos - LinkedIn

-Oscar Wahlitinez - LinkedIn

-Anjal Parikh - LinkedIn

-Sarah Cherian - LinkedIn

-Scott Glasgow - LinkedIn

-Soham Patel - LinkedIn
+Tony Ramos, Oscar Wahlitinez, Anjal Parikh, Sarah Cherian, Scott Glasgow, Soham Patel

 ## Academic partners
 Eren Cifi, PhD - Austin Peay State University